This post may contain affiliate links. View my disclosure page for more information.

 Ina May’s Guide to Childbirth

 Really anything by Ina May… I read both her Guide to Childbirth and Guide to Breastfeeding books, and was inspired and encouraged by them.
 She is a well known midwife, and her approach and knowledge of the woman’s body and ability to give birth and lactate was extremely helpful.
-I highly recommend both of these to any mom you know who is even considering an unmedicated delivery and breastfeed, whether she is a first time mom or a seventh time mom.
+I highly recommend both of these to any mom you know who is even considering an unmedicated delivery and breastfeeding, whether she is a first time mom or a seventh time mom.
 I was able to overcome many of my initial nursing struggles because of the encouragement and knowledge she provided.

 She also references a few other books, most of which I ended up downloading or buying myself, but those might have been too much for me without her initial introduction.
 In the early stages as a first time mom, I was so hungry for information and reassurance.
 Her clinical but holistic approaches gave me just that.